Hurricane Erin's massive waves threaten to isolate North Carolina's Outer Banks

 There's a popular T-shirt on Hatteras Island on the North Carolina Outer Banks that says: “One road on.
 One road off (sometimes)” — poking fun at the constant battle between Mother Nature and a thin ribbon of pavement connecting the narrow barrier island to the rest of the world.

 Mother Nature is probably going to win this week.
-Hurricane Erin is forecast to move hundreds of miles offshore from the islands but the massive storm is still sending waves 20 feet (6 meters) or greater crashing over vulnerable sand dunes.
+Hurricane Erin is forecast to stay hundreds of miles offshore but is still sending waves 20 feet (6 meters) or greater crashing over vulnerable sand dunes on the islands.

 The 3,500 or so Outer Bankers who live there have handled isolation before.
 But most of the tens of thousands of vacationers have not.